 The N.C.
 Department of Transportation strives to promote equity and fairness in state and federal transportation contracting.

-The study, required every five years by the N.C.
+The study, which is required every five years by the N.C.
 General Assembly, focuses on the availability and use of disadvantaged, minority-owned and women-owned businesses in contracts for planning, design, preconstruction, construction, alteration or maintenance of state transportation infrastructure.

 Last conducted in 2014, the new study will include a review of NCDOT’s policies and practices related to contracting for all aspects of the state transportation infrastructure, including highways, bridges, rail, ferry, general aviation airports, public transit facilities and materials.